-Both of my girls ask for a dill pickle as soon as hiccups strike.
+Both of my kids ask for a dill pickle as soon as hiccups strike.
 It must be a dill pickle, not a sweet pickle or bread and butter pickle.

 Strange or sour tastes seem to be a common thread for hiccup remedies.
 Drinking a bit of vinegar is a remedy that comes up frequently.

 The work required to down a large spoonful of peanut butter seems to calm hiccups.
 I’d rather have the dill pickle, but to each her own.

 Sucking on a lemon half or even drinking straight lemon juice is yet another commonly cited hiccups remedy that involves a sour tasting food or drink.

 I’m definitely going to try squeezing hard on the fingernail of my pinky finger next time I have hiccups.
 This will especially come in handy if my younger daughter develops hiccups when we’ve away from home and without access to dill pickles.